-In Sample Student 3 above, the student had no EFC, so BLANK was used (not a zero).
+In Sample Student 2 above, the student had a EFC of 0, so 0 was reported.
 Also, a reduced amount of \$200 was reported.
 This means that the student was paid \$5,200 but \$200 was reduced (re-paid) for a final year-end amount of \$5,000.
 Note that the fund amount totals \$5,000 (the amount after the reduction).

-With the data provided in the FAID\DATA table, ADHE can determine how much each student received along with how many different funds provided assistance.
+With the data provided in the FAID_DATA table, ADHE can determine how much each student received along with how many different funds provided assistance.
 This will enable compliance with the stacking rule.

-FUND\CODES - Defined by ADHE
+FUND_CODES - Defined by ADHE

-The below process generates the fund code (FUND\CODE) that is used when colleges submit their financial aid data to ADHE.
+The below process generates the fund code (FUND CODE) that is used when colleges submit their financial aid data to ADHE.

-- 1. fund source - a.
+1. fund source

+- a.
 US Federal federal categories specified by ADHE - b.
 AR State state fund categories specified by ADHE - c.
 IN Institutional generated by using IN and appending the fund type and fund reason below - d.
-PR Private generated by using PR and appending the fund type and fund reason below - 2. fund\type - a.
-GRSC Grant or Scholarshipb.
+PR Private generated by using PR and appending the fund type and fund reason below

+2. fund_type

+- a.
+GRSC Grant or Scholarship

+- b.
 LOAN Loan

-- WORK Work Study Assistance
+- c.
+WORK Work Study Assistanced.

-- d.
 TWOS Tuition Waiver (Out-of-State)

 - e.
 TWBC Tuition Waiver (Border County)

 - f.
 OTHE Other other Tuition Waivers (TW), Tuition Discounts (TD), Tuition Reimbursements (TR) or Other Assistance not included in the above, including mandatory tuition waivers and institutional scholarships

-- 3. fund\reason
+3. fund_reason

 - a.
-1 Need Based Assistance

-- b.
-2 Performance or Merit Based Assistance

-- c.
-3 Combination of Need and Performance Based Assistance

-- d.
-4 Restricted to Applicants from Special Populations

-- e.
-5 Discretionary or Other Assistance
+1 = Need Based Assistance - b.
+2 = Performance or Merit Based Assistance - c.
+3 = Combination of Need and Performance Based Assistance - d.
+4 = Restricted to Applicants from Special Populations - e.
+5 = Discretionary or Other Assistance

 The COA and EFC are required to be submitted for each student reported.
-If a student does not have an EFC amount, include the complete EFC record but leave the FUND\AMOUNT empty (BLANK).
+If a student does not have an EFC amount, include the complete EFC record but leave the FUND_AMOUNT empty (BLANK).